2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 ## 13.2 Biggest Unknown Right Now

-What is the single biggest uncertainty in your project at this stage?

-**Response:**

 The biggest uncertainty is how efficiently the system can be expanded in the future to include traffic sensors and adaptive signal timing while maintaining simple FPGA logic.